5 and a half worst Galaxy S10 features you should know before buying

 I love lots of things about Samsung's three excellent S10 phones: The Galaxy S10E, Galaxy S10 Plus and the standard Galaxy S10.
-But not every little thing is smooth sailing -- it never is no matter who's making a device.
-While these flaws may not keep you from buying one of these Galaxy 10 phones, you should make sure you can live with the "worst" features before you commit.
+But not every little thing is smooth sailing.
+Samsung isn't alone in this -- every device has its trade-offs.
+While these flaws may not keep you from buying a Galaxy 10 phone, you should make sure you can live with the "worst" features before you commit.

 The GS10 phones are extremely slippery